Hampton Roads Bridge-Tunnel

 Source: HRBT Expansion Project, map of the project location

-The General Assembly authorized special regional gas and sales taxes, managed by the Hampton Roads Transportation Accountability Commission (HRTAC).
+The funding challenge was solved when the General Assembly authorized special regional gas and sales taxes, to be managed by the Hampton Roads Transportation Accountability Commission (HRTAC).
 The taxes, paid primarily by local residents, were intended to generate 95% of the $3.8 billion required for the project.
-Only $309 million came from state programs allocated by the Commonwealth Transportation Board.
+Only $309 million came from state funding allocated by the Commonwealth Transportation Board, such as SmartScale.

 drivers go underneath the shipping channel, using the tunnel portion of the Hampton Roads Bridge-Tunnel